Growing Your Foundation

 • Utilize CKCF Staff to support donor relationships and provide resources for potential gifts.
 We have a shared role in building relationships.

 • Provide written materials to potential donors, direct them online for more information.
 Be sure your affiliate webpage is up to date.
-(Update your page by sending a Word document to Carrie at carrie@centralkansascf.org by copying page contact and updating it so that it may be pasted in on your page; add an appropriate photo.)

 External Grants for Community Projects

-External Grant Pre-Application Form
+External Grant Pre-Application

-External Grants Application Checklist
+External Grant Checklist

 Resources